Senethys/A-/README.md

 This is a small extension for the Swedish Admission site antagning.se

-The extesion adds colour coding, consistent fonts and (ID) visuals that represent each course in a timeline.
+The extesion adds colour coding, consistent fonts etc...

-It helps to plan you're term if you can see how the courses line up.

-Doing this project for learning purposes and becuase you don't have to sit with pen and paper.
+The plans was to make a visual timeline once the course were selected, but due to lack of time, only colour coding will be applied and some other visual things.